AMBASSADORS: 9th-12th GRADERS

 • A material list: Read each class carefully to make sure you have all the curriculum books and materials necessary.

-• Each student will need to bring a packed lunch.
-Microwaves will not be available.
+• Each student will need to bring a packed lunch and water bottle.

 • We are not a peanut or other allergy free facility.
 If your child has dietary needs, please contact us directly.